 - He may frequently ask you to repeat yourself.

-- He may appear to be inattentive or he may be easily distracted.
+- She may appear to be inattentive or she may be easily distracted.

 - He may have noticeable speech delays.

-- He may seem to have heard you when he hasn’t.
+- She may seem to have heard you when she hasn’t.

 Down the reading road, students with APD may have difficulty recalling what they’ve read or putting their thoughts into words.
 And because APD learners struggle to hear the individual sounds in words, they may also struggle with rhyming, observing spelling patterns, learning new vocabulary, reading comprehension, oral and written expression, and so much more.
 In addition to all of that, many APD learners also struggle with long-term memory issues that affect their ability to retain language-based knowledge.
 It’s not hard to understand why children with APD have such a difficult time with reading and spelling, is it?

-Though your APD child will face many academic challenges, you can help him learn to read and spell.
-All About Reading and All About Spelling offer an instructional approach that is exactly what your APD child needs!
-Here are some of the ways that AAR and AAS are perfectly suited to your child’s special needs:
+Although your APD child will face many academic challenges, you can help him learn to read and spell.
+All About Reading and All About Spelling offer an instructional approach that is well-suited to the needs of children with APD.

-- AAR and AAS are multisensory programs, meaning they approach learning through sight, sound, and touch.
+- The programs are multisensory, meaning they approach learning through sight, sound, and touch.
 Because auditory instruction can be so difficult for children with APD, teaching through the visual and kinesthetic pathways is extremely important.
 This actually helps strengthen the weaker auditory pathway while still allowing learning to occur.

-- AAR and AAS are scripted in a clear and concise way, without excess verbiage.
+- The programs are scripted in a clear and concise way without excess verbiage.
 Scripted lessons allow you to concentrate on your child rather than on trying to figure out how to teach a skill.

 - AAR and AAS have built-in review in every lesson.
 Children with auditory processing difficulties generally need lots of review in order to retain concepts.
 You can’t assume that everything that has been taught has been learned.
 The review boxes in AAR and AAS lessons allow you to customize your child’s review, concentrating only on the skills and concepts that need additional review.
 Your APD learner likely has a short attention span, so you want every minute of your lesson to count.